hernantz/blog/content/one-configpy-to-config-all.md

 ![configuration management](/images/configuration.png "Configuration management")

-Configuration is another API for you app.

-Configuration allows us to modify the behavior of our software based on a number of settings, with the goal of providing more flexibility to the users of such software.
+Configuration is just another API of your app.
+It allows us to preset or modify it's behavior based on where it is installed and how it will be executed, providing more flexibility to the users of such software.

 Configuration management is an important aspect of the architecture of any system.
 But it is sometimes overlooked.